The genealogy of nearly critical branching processes in varying environment: Introduction

-For an introduction to branching processes in varying environment (BPVE) we refer to the monograph of Kersting and Vatutin \cite{Kersting2017Book}.
-The work of Kersting \cite{Kersting2020} gives a complete classification of critical branching processes in varying environment (among the other cases, supercritical, subcritical and asymptotically degenerate) and proves a Yaglom limit result in this case.
-Later, Cardona-Tob\'{o}n and Palau in \cite{CardonaTobon2021} managed to prove the Yaglom-type result for critical branching processes in varying environment by applying a two-spine decomposition and therefore providing a probabilistic proof of the result obtained by analytical methods in \cite{Kersting2020}.
-They make use of the remarkable fact that the distribution of the time to the most recent common ancestor of two individuals can be found explicitly.
-Recently, in \cite{Kersting2022} Kersting managed to obtain the asymptotic distribution of the time to the most recent common ancestor of all individuals living at some large time $n$.
+For an introduction to branching processes in varying environment we refer to the monograph of Kersting and Vatutin \cite{Kersting2017Book}.
+The work of Kersting \cite{Kersting2020} gives a complete classification of critical branching processes in varying environment and proves a Yaglom limit result in this case.
+Later, Cardona-Tob\'{o}n and Palau \cite{CardonaTobon2021} managed to prove the Yaglom-type result for critical branching processes in varying environment by applying a two-spine decomposition and therefore providing a probabilistic proof of the result obtained by analytical methods in \cite{Kersting2020}.
+They make use of the remarkable fact that the distribution of the time to the most-recent common ancestor of two individuals can be found explicitly.
+Recently, Kersting \cite{Kersting2022} managed to obtain the asymptotic distribution of the time to the most-recent common ancestor of all individuals living at some large generation $n$.
 Our work is a continuation and extension of these results, but does not build strongly on them, since we are dealing with nearly critical processes instead.